jyankura-github/jyankura-portfolio/README.md

 # jyankura-portfolio

 In order to test the website locally, run `bundle exec jekyll serve`.

-To have changes show without needing to reload the web page run `bunele exec jekyll serve --livereload`.

 You should be able to access the local site by going to [localhost:4000](http://127.0.0.1:4000)